Tatami Mats Required? What Should I have Under My Futon?

 Is your Futon Placed Directly on Carpet Okay?

-If the carpet pad underneath is worn, it may not be a very good moisture barrier either and your carpet may be pulling moisture from the cement.
+Also,if the carpet pad underneath is worn, it may not be a very good moisture barrier either and your carpet may be pulling moisture from the cement.
 (This is often the case when you smell that musty carpet smell in basements.)
 Eventually your futon will actually absorb that moisture from the carpet.
-I would recommend some sort of pad underneath if only just a folded blanket that you can throw into the wash with your futon covers while you're hanging your futon out in the sun to get air and dry.
+We would recommend some sort of pad underneath if only just a folded blanket that you can throw into the wash with your futon covers while you're hanging your futon out in the sun to get air and dry.

 If your carpet is installed over a wooden floor, moisture would likely not be an issue at all.